-I am so excited that I was asked to write this article for DentalTown as part of my mission to spread endodontic information to general dentists.
-I am sharing a portion of the article here and you can continue to read in Dental Town’s August 2018 issue.
+I am so excited that I was asked to write this article about cone beam technology for DentalTown as part of my mission to spread endodontic information to general dentists.
+I am sharing a portion of the article here, and you can continue to read it in Dental Town.

-Having been a practicing endodontist for a year, I had already witnessed the struggles and the limitations of my profession.
-There was often much that was unknown about my cases, so many issues I couldn’t detect on a daily basis.
+Having been a practicing endodontist for a year at that point, I had already witnessed the struggles and the limitations of my profession.
+There was so much I didn’t know about my cases and so many issues I couldn’t detect on a daily basis.
 With questionable diagnoses and variable tooth anatomy, there was so much potential for uncertainty throughout my procedures.

 Despite its transformative power, finding my groove with this technology took some time; it’s definitely not a plug-and-play machine.
-While dental professionals should still be guided by their foundational education, adding in cone beam technology, and investing the time it takes to learn to use it, is well worth their time.
+While dental professionals should still be guided by their foundational education, adding in cone beam technology and investing the time it takes to learn to use it is a super smart investment.

-Reason 1: It aids in early diagnosis and early detection of disease
+Reason 1: My cone beam aids in early diagnosis and early detection of disease.

 How many times has a patient arrived at your office with pain, yet your radiograph tells you nothing — and they can’t determine which tooth is hurting them?
 Periapical radiographs can be limiting because they don’t always tell the whole story.
 We need a certain amount of cortical bone to break down before a periapical radiolucency will ever show up on an x-ray.
 Add some referred pain to the mix, and you really have a diagnostic dilemma.

 This is something I see all day, every day.
-It’s not just frustrating to the patient; it’s frustrating for me!
-The horrible feeling of not being able to help my patients right away plagued me for years, until I invested in my cone beam.
+It’s not just frustrating to the patient; it’s frustrating for me, too!
+The horrible feeling of not being able to help my patients right away plagued me for years… (drum roll…) until I invested in my cone beam!

 Figure 1 is a PA of a 56-year-old woman who had pain when she saw her general dentist.
 Her dentist recommended antibiotics, ibuprofen and hydrocodone due to her level of pain.
 Well, by the time she got to me, she had absolutely no pain, but only tooth #2 (out of #2 – #5) had a response to cold.
 I could not assume that all of her teeth were necrotic.

-Reason 2: It reveals the true etiology of root canal failure
+Reason 2: Cone beams reveal the true etiology of root canal failure.

 The tooth has that typical J-shaped radiolucency around the distal root, and many would consider this tooth fractured.
 But the axial slice of the CBCT (Fig. 6) shows the roadmap of the tooth and you can clearly see a missed disto-lingual canal.
 The missed canal is the true etiology of failure.
 In reality, there’s still bacteria in the tooth, and the tooth is not fractured.
 In Figure 8, you see how the tooth should really look when it’s obturated.